bd2kccd/bd2kccd.github.io/docs_src/causal-rest-api.md

 }
 ````

-In this example, we are running the "FGS continuous" algorithm on the file with ID 8.
+In this example, we are running the "FGES continuous" algorithm on the file with ID 8.
 And this call will return the job info with a 201 Created response status code.

 ````
 {